abednegoadjocacher/requirement-analysis/README.md

-# requirement-analysis
+# Requirement Analysis in Software Development.
-Alx Software Development Life Cycle
+Crafting a comprehensive foundation for software development by documenting, analyzing, and structuring requirements